krsboone/Pine-scripts/README.md

 A collection of some of the pine scripts I've built and use in Trading View

-Over tiem I'll add more that I'm comfortable sharing
+Over time I'll add more that I'm comfortable sharing

 **historical-trends**